michaelbangel/Elsa/README.md

-MJ23R2 is an R-based financial analytics framework designed to convert financial reporting data and operational signals into structured governance risk indicators.
+beyond integrety is an R-based financial analytics framework designed to convert financial reporting data and operational signals into structured governance risk indicators.
 The system evaluates:

 Variance between reported and verified financial data